List of Hannah Montana characters: Susan Stewart

 Susan died at age 34, when Miley was 10 of a terminal illness.
 The family's dealing with her death is first explored in the episode "She's a Supersneak" in which Miley overreacts to Robby dating another woman.
-Miley dreams about meeting her in "I Am Hannah, Hear Me Croak" because she is afraid she will lose her singing voice.
+Miley dreams about reuniting with her in "I Am Hannah, Hear Me Croak" because she is afraid she will lose her singing voice.
 Susan comforts Miley and teaches her that even if she can't be Hannah Montana anymore, just being Miley is still "pretty darn terrific".
 In "He Could Be the One", Robby shares a pre-recorded video of Susan, who had anticipated a future personal struggle Miley would have.
-In the video Susan tells Miley to always listen to her heart.
+In the video Susan tells Miley to always pray to God.
 In "Super (stitious) Girl", it is learned that Susan gave Miley a special ankle charm bracelet which says "Dream".
 Miley wears this bracelet in all of her Hannah concerts until it is thrown overboard the SS Tipton by London Tipton, who was disgusted when Miley told her that her diamonds were fake.
+Miley was devastated, but someone rescued the anklet and gives it back to Miley.

 Robby admits that he misses Susan, and when she died, he didn't think he could raise the kids by himself, but he found the strength by feeling her presence with him.
 In "What I Don't Like About You", Jackson plans to lie to a college recruiter in order to be accepted into college.
 Robby is disappointed, but rather than stopping him, he points to a picture of Susan and says that she would not be proud of him.
 The so-called "Mom card" works in making Jackson finally tell the truth.
 In the pilot episode, Robby tells Miley that Susan would have been proud of her performance at the Los Angeles concert.